 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

-£50 per session after a free telephone consultation.
+£55 per counselling hour after a free telephone consultation.

 When I work